Lawrenceville, New Jersey

 Teacher certification program

 “I had incredible learning experiences with the Rider faculty, and I grew exponentially through my experiences outside the classroom.
-That confluence of experiences inside and outside the classroom molded me.” – John Modica ‘18, Doctoral Student in English, University of Virginia
+That confluence of experiences inside and outside the classroom molded me.”

 The annual Independent Scholarship & Creative Activities Presentations (ISCAP) Day is a celebration of the creative and innovative minds that thrive at Rider, where dozens of students representing every field of study present the results of their independent study and research projects.
 It also provides a forum for students and faculty to engage in interdisciplinary discussions about their work.

-Rider offers a wide range of residential and academic learning communities that enable students to live, take classes and study with other students who share common interests, including baccalaureate honors, business honors, communication and journalism, community service, international learning, psychology, science, and women’s interests.
+Rider offers a wide range of residential and academic learning communities that enable students to live, take classes and study with other students who share common interests, including baccalaureate honors, business honors, communication and journalism, community service, international learning, psychology, science, and women’s leadership.

 Service learning is an integral part of the Rider experience, with all students contributing more than 30,000 hours annually through volunteer opportunities.
 Activities include Habitat for Humanity, Relay for Life (a student-run program that has raised more than $200,000 for cancer survivors), and even service learning trips worldwide that integrate cultural immersion with volunteer activity.